What is in this leaflet

 Anti-epileptic medicines such as Lamotrigine GH may increase the risk of suicidal behaviour (including suicidal thoughts and suicide attempts).

-Check with your doctor as soon as possible if you have any problems while taking Lamotrigine GH tablets, even if you are not sure the problems are connected with the medicine, or are not listed in this leaflet.
+Check with your doctor as soon as possible if you have any problems while taking Lamotrigine GH, even if you are not sure the problems are connected with the medicine, or are not listed in this leaflet.

 The most commonly reported side effects are: